Technical White Paper Explores Critical Factors In Cryogenic Space Applications

 The white paper continues with other critical factors that need to be considered along with leakage rate, sharing testing results for Omniseal Solutions™ Omniseal® RACO® spring-energized seals and metal seals related to hardware weight and spring back rates caused by the typical forces a launch vehicle system experiences.
 The data demonstrates what makes a seal more reliable, especially after repeated use, which is the direction of future space exploration.

-Along with this new white paper, the business has been providing in-depth analysis and guidance on their blog, Omniseal® PARTner, which includes space topics but also aviation, oil and gas, industrial, and life science critical applications.
+Along with this new white paper, the business has been providing in-depth analysis and guidance on their blog, Beyond Omniseal, which includes space topics but also aviation, energy, industrial, and life science critical applications.

 Click the Print button to get the full press release!